Roasted Patty Pan Squash

 So what do we do with these foreign looking discs?
 First, realize that you can use the entire squash so no need to do anything but cut off the stems.
 I love this squash roasted which is why I came up with this delicious recipe that can be used with patty pan alone or with a mixture of other summer varieties.
 The squash is firmer than a yellow squash so it does roasts better and doesn’t get soggy.
 It is delicious by itself but I mix it with other squash since I belong to a farm share that is giving me several varieties at once.

 The nutrition profile of patty pan squash is low in calories with only 18 calories per 100 grams, high in fiber and a rich source of vitamin A. The skin also holds antioxidants like carotenes, lutien and zeaxanthin, all nutrients that help prevent oxidative damage to our cells and thus play a role in anti-aging.
+In this post, you will know more about it in detail.
 This squash is also very high in folate making it an ideal food for someone who is pregnant.

 If you are following BodyDesigns Two-Week Detox Plan this is a great addition to meals or snacks.
 As part of your Lifestyle Plan this adds a high fiber food to your meal.
 So grab some patty pan squash and try this delicious recipe today.